-For those that enjoy keeping live plants and pets in the same home, it’s important to know what types of plants pose a threat to cats and dogs in order to ensure their safety.
-Rubber plants are popular houseplants that are loved by many for their distinct, waxy foliage and overall beauty.
+For those who enjoy keeping live plants and pets in the same home, it’s important to know which plants pose a threat to cats and dogs to ensure their safety.
+Rubber plants are popular houseplants loved by many for their distinct, waxy foliage and overall beauty.

 The short answer is that rubber plants are toxic to cats.
 Some varieties of rubber plants are more toxic than others.
-In this article, we’ll cover everything related to the toxicity of rubber plants and whether they should be kept in contact with your pets or not.
+In this article, we’ll cover everything related to the toxicity of rubber plants and whether they should be kept in the same house as your pets.

 Rubber plants prefer bright light but are highly adaptable.
 They can also thrive in low-light conditions.
-This, in addition to their beauty, and the fact that they function well in average room temperatures, makes them ideal for anyone that enjoys displaying live plants in their home.
+This, besides their beauty and the fact that they function well in average room temperatures, makes them ideal for anyone who enjoys displaying live plants in their home.

 Types of Rubber Plants

-While there are many different varieties of rubber plants, we have included a list of the most common types that are kept as houseplants.
+While there are many varieties of rubber plants, we have included a list of the most common types kept as houseplants.

-Abidjan- The Abidjan has large glossy leaves of this that have in a burgundy-bronze hue.
-This variety is popular for its ability to filter and purify the air indoors.
+Abidjan- The Abidjan has large glossy leaves with a burgundy-bronze hue.
+This variety is famous for its ability to filter and purify indoor air.

 Black Prince- The dark green leaves of this rubber plant appear black, hence the name.
-This variety thrives on a lot of bright, indirect sunlight.
+It thrives in bright, indirect sunlight.

-Burgundy- The burgundy rubber plant has thick foliage that is colored burgundy to black with noticeable red stems.
-For the most vibrant foliage, this plant requires bright light and enough humidity.
+Burgundy- The burgundy rubber plant has thick foliage colored burgundy to black with noticeable red stems.
+For the most vibrant foliage, it requires bright light and enough humidity.

 Decora- Decora is well known for its thick, shiny, dark green leaves that grow up to one foot in length.
-They are commonly displayed in basket planters and are well-loved as home décor.
+They are commonly displayed in basket planters and are well-loved as indoor houseplants.

-Doescheri- The doescheri is popular for its unique, evergreen blotched foliage and narrow edges that are a creamy-white hue.
+Doescheri- The doescheri is popular for its unique, evergreen blotched foliage and narrow, creamy-white hue edges.

-Melany- The Melany has deep glossy green leaves with a slight burgundy.
-This variety grows very dense and does best in lower light conditions.
+Melany- The Melany has deep, glossy green leaves with burgundy highlights.
+It grows very dense and does best in lower light conditions.

-Red Ruby- The red ruby has large dark green foliage with varying hues of red, purple, and white.
-New leaves on this variety appear in a shade of pinkish-red.
+Red Ruby- The red ruby has large dark green foliage with varying red, purple, and white hues.
+New leaves appear in a shade of pinkish-red.

-Robusta- Robusta is a hardy variety of Ficus elastica that has leathery large green foliage.
-This plant can withstand lower humidity indoors and reaches up to 6 feet in height when fully mature.
+Robusta- Robusta is a hardy variety of Ficus elastica with leathery, large green leaves.
+It can withstand lower humidity indoors and reaches up to 6 feet when fully mature.

 Tineke- The Tineke is commonly used in small planters and has dark and light green patchy leaves with cream-colored margins and pink stems.

-Tricolor- The tricolor rubber plant has variegated, thick leathery leaves with that distinct waxy surface.
-The foliage features a combination of green, pink, and cream, hence the name tricolor.
+Tricolor- The tricolor rubber plant has variegated, thick, leathery leaves with a distinct waxy surface.
+The foliage combines green, pink, and cream, hence the name tricolor.

 Yellow Gem- This rubber plant is very easy to grow and is typically placed in large planters.
 The leathery, green-centered leaves have a golden-green hue around the borders.